adamnicholson/fnmock/README.md

 ## License

-Chief is licensed under the MIT License - see the `LICENSE.txt` file for details
+FnMock is licensed under the MIT License - see the `LICENSE.txt` file for details

 ## Author